neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 Let's find an IBC connection between Neutron and CosmosHub.

+#### 1. Find an already existing IBC connection using an explorer

-1. Go to [map of zones](https://mapofzones.com/zones/neutron-1/peers?columnKey=ibcVolumeIn&period=7d).
+Go to [map of zones](https://mapofzones.com/zones/neutron-1/peers?columnKey=ibcVolumeIn&period=7d).
 There might be several connections between two chains, so pick one of them.
 For Neutron and CosmosHub, let's pick the `connection-0`.

+#### 2. Pick a neutron RPC node from the chain registry repo

-2. Go to [Neutron's chain registry page](https://github.com/cosmos/chain-registry/blob/master/neutron/chain.json), pick an RPC node from the `apis` section, and specify it in the following `neutrond` queries using the `--node` flag.
+Go to [Neutron's chain registry page](https://github.com/cosmos/chain-registry/blob/master/neutron/chain.json), pick an RPC node from the `apis` section, and specify it in the following `neutrond` queries using the `--node` flag.

+#### 3. Gather neutron side info about the picket IBC connection

-3. Find out the IBC client ID and the counterparty IBC info for the `connection-0` IBC connection:
+Find out the IBC client ID and the counterparty IBC info for the `connection-0` IBC connection:

 ```
 neutrond q ibc connection end connection-0 --node https://rpc-voidara.neutron-1.neutron.org